My Unconventional Resources for Navigating Depression...!

 I am not saying you should lace up your favorite shoes and go running for 3 miles every day.
 I would hardly find that to be realistic.
 However, fight the urge to insist that all fitness has to look as though you've been fit and active your whole life.
 How did I start?
 I found a motivating youtuber who spoke to me and I found the workouts where she was actually laying down for the duration.
-LAZY.
 This meant, yes, I could workout FROM MY BED.
-Judgement is a choice folks... you are doing something different and it may not look perfect each step of the way, but those are still steps.
+Judgement is a choice folks... you are doing something different and it may not look perfect each step of the way, but those are still steps forward.
 Celebrate them.
 Maybe, in a week or even a month, you might feel like that second exercise in that Instagram post seems kindof interesting, imagine you decide to get out of bed to try it!
 WINNING!
-Accept that changes can be microscopic, it is totally ok.
+Accept that changes can, and are often microscopic, it is totally ok.

 Check out Trainer Kaitlin, she is incredible and has such a wonderful and courageous story...